artnoi43/superwatcher/superwatcher-demo/README.md

 This is demo code for using superwatcher.

-> As of this update, both superwatcher and this demo are not yet done.
+> As of this update, both superwatcher and this demo are not stable yet.

-superwatcher-demo shows how to use superwatcher in service code.
+Expect __shit tons__ of breaking changes.

 This demo code is used to process and track UniswapV3 `Swap` and 1inch LimitOrder topics `OrderFilled` and `OrderCanceled` using superwatcher.